leoyyang/academic_website/content/en/home/featured.md

 # Order that this section appears on the page.
 weight: 80

-title: Featured Research
+title: Research
-subtitle: ""
+subtitle: "Peer-Reviewed Articles and Working Papers"

 content:
   # Page type to display.
 E.g. post, talk, publication...